updated Jan 2021

 When you arrive in our car park or at the street parking nearby, telephone us to say you are here.
 We will come out and collect your pet.
 If you can’t get through on the phone, there is a doorbell at each entrance, ring once and someone will be with you as soon as they can.

-Any questions about your pet will be asked prior to you coming in, or at a safe distance.
-Please do not come into reception unescorted – we are trying to limit numbers at reception for obvious reasons.
+Any questions about your pet will be asked outside, at a safe distance.
+Please wear your facemask.
+Only in exceptional circumstances will we invite you in to the building with your pet, e.g. euthanasia.
 Please try where possible for only one adult to accompany the pet.

 (mistakes happen and we might overlook someone – so if you have waited 15 minutes past your appointment time do call us!).

 We are offering telemedicine consults to reduce the number of visits to the clinic.
 These can be great for non-emergency situations, but they do have limitations.
 If our receptionist suggests that a telemedicine consult is most suitable for you, will text or email a link that you can use to securely join a consultation with the vet on duty, who may be working from home.
 If you haven’t used these video calls before, they are very easy.
 On your smart phone, tablet or PC, click on the short-link in your text or email and this will open the video platform.
 Allow camera and microphone to be used by the website.
 If the link is to a website called “Whereby.com” you will need to click “knock” to enter the “room” and start the consult.

 It helps to be in a well lit room and have your pet close by so we can see them if needed during the consult.
 We may ask you to perform some simple tests on your pet to help us work out what is wrong.

 You will be given a consult time when booking the appointment and asked to pay at the time of booking.
 Your vet will send you a text, or call you when they are ready to let you know to click on the link.